-Although interconnect traffic affects the transfer latencies for intermediate data blocks moving between stages of a flow, the actual impact is minimized due to the relatively smaller hop count for such transfers as compared to those directed at the memory buffer.
+Although interconnect traffic affects the transfer latencies for intermediate data blocks moving between stages of a task graph, the actual impact is minimized due to the relatively smaller hop count for such transfers as compared to those directed at the memory buffer.
 This is a consequence of the mapping algorithm's placement of communicating tasks on neighbouring cores, often resulting in single hop transfers.
-In the case of JPEG-4, the IDCT_1 and IDCT_2 tasks include multi-hop communications with the colour conversion and Huffman stages respectively.
-In addition, the reduced jitter is also due to imbalances in execution times of workload tasks that results in arrival time variations being hidden by buffer overflow/underflow stalls.
+Even in the case of JPEG-4 where the $IDCT_1$ and $IDCT_2$ tasks communicate with the colour conversion and Huffman stages over a multi-hop path, interconnect contention is seen to have a smaller impact on output jitter.
+Interestingly, it is also observed that due to imbalances in execution times of workload tasks, arrival time variations are evened out by buffer full stalls, resulting in decreased jitter.